 Marijuana addiction also affects your mental health.
 While some people use marijuana to relax, it can actually worsen anxiety and depression in the long run.
 It can mess with your brain chemistry and make it harder to cope with stress.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA) prolonged marijuana use can worsen mental health issues.

-In some cases heavy marijuana use can even trigger psychotic symptoms like hallucinations or paranoia especially in people who are already prone to these conditions.
+In some cases heavy marijuana use can even trigger psychotic symptoms like hallucinations or paranoia, especially in people who are already prone to these conditions.

 Social and Occupational